farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 Modulr is a payments-as-a-service platform which automates payment flows through one API.
 You can use the Modulr Payments Rails CorDapp, along with the [Payments-core CorDapp](payments-core-cordapp) to make payments using Modulr as a Payment Service Provider (PSP).

 {{< warning >}}
 This version of the Modulr Payments Rail is fully operational, but is at a very early stage in its development.
-If you are interested in using this solution at a commercial scale, contact a Corda specialist to explore how the development of this feature is set to accelerate, and change, in future versions.
+If you are interested in using this solution at a commercial scale, contact a Corda specialist to explore how the development of this feature is set to accelerate and change in future versions.
 {{< /warning >}}

 ## How this works with the Payments-core CorDapp

-This payment rail uses the Payments Core-CorDapp to make payments and retrieve payment data.
+This payment rail uses the Payments-core CorDapp to make payments and retrieve payment data.

 A typical payment looks like this:

-1. The modulr-payments-cordapp establishes authorised connection to the Modulr API.
+1. The Modulr payments CorDapp connects to the Modulr API.

 2. The Modulr CorDapp extracts the necessary information from the provided ISO20022 formatted message and constructs a JSON payload as specified by Modulr.

-3. The ISO20022 payload send to Modulr is stored.
+3. The ISO 20022 payload sent to Modulr is stored.

-4. The modulr-payments-cordapp sends a HTTP request with the specified payment initiation payload to the Modulr API.
+4. The Modulr payments CorDapp sends an HTTP request containing the specified payment initiation payload to the Modulr API.
 Modulr provides different environment URLs which we specify in the node's configuration.

-5. The modulr-payments-cordapp waits for a response from the Modulr API.
+5. The Modulr payments CorDapp polls the status of the payment through the Modulr API until Modulr returns a final state of PROCESSED or CANCELLED.

-6. The response received from the Modulr API is converted from JSON for Modulr to the equivalent ISO XML message.
+6. The response received from the Modulr API is converted from JSON to the equivalent ISO XML message.

-## Project Structure
+## Project structure

 Use this documentation to explore the `modulr-rail` module.
 You should also be familiar with the Payments-core CorDapp before using this rail.

-In the ModulR Payments Rauil main submodule, there are two packages:
+In the Modulr payments rail main submodule, there are two packages:

 * Client - which contains the `ModulrClient` class - a proxy to the Modulr API.
 * Rail - which contains sub-projects with the actions, flows, and services required to make payments from a Corda node via the ModulR PSP.